uvaysjon-coder/ansible_task_5/README.md

 ## Task 3

-###  I wrote a playbook for installing Docker on two machines and run it by following command: <pre>
+###  I wrote a playbook for installing Docker on two machines and run it by following command:

 #### ansible playbook: [playbook.yml](./mandatory_task/playbook.yml)